M3wP/Monopoly/C64/readme.md

 ## TODO

-* Rework play0 menu (put stats and quit on another page).
-* Fix order of buttons on trdsel0 dialog - select, repay, accept, dismiss, money
+* Fix order of buttons on trdsel0 dialog - f, b, select, repay, accept, dismiss, money
 * Buzz for more of the failures (gaol, auction, management).
 Must do.
 * Backup/retrieve menu button selection going to/returning from dialogs when the menu hasn't changed?
 Would be nice...